jamesmills/laravel-timezone/README.md

 composer require jamesmills/laravel-timezone
 ```

-Publish and run the database migrations.
+Run the database migrations.
 This will add a `timezone` column to your `users` table.

 ```
-php artisan vendor:publish --provider="JamesMills\LaravelTimezone\LaravelTimezoneServiceProvider" --tag="migrations"
 php artisan migrate
 ```